steveantony5/Embeddded-Interface-Design/project/README.md

 .asoundrc -> Setting up the microphone as default.
 Should be resent in the root folder

+websocket-server.js -> node.js application to read from database

+client.html -> html client which displays database values queried from database using node.js

 #### References

 #### AWS services